 5. Changing temperature

 Whether you’re out running errands with your furry friends or jet-setting on your next vacation, keep in mind how long your pets are outside and make sure to hydrate accordingly.
 For example, “always keep fresh water with you at all times, so your pets have something to drink,” says Marmol.
-Additionally, never leave your pet in a hot car, as temperatures can spike upwards within a matter of minutes.
+Also, never leave your pet in a hot car, as temperatures can spike upwards within a matter of minutes.
 Consider your day-to-day plans or errands and bring your pup if it’s a good fit for all parties.

 6. Standing water

 Fresh rain can carry dirt, debris, and other pet health concerns.
-More importantly, they risk the chance of getting Leptospirosis, which can be contracted drinking from standing puddles.
+More importantly, they risk the chance of getting Leptospirosis, which can be contracted by drinking from standing puddles.
 Keep an eye on your pup when outside and check in with your veterinarian if you have any concerns.

 Standing water is a no-go in urban environments too.
 Certainly, many establishments like to provide water bowls for local dogs walking about.
 Steer clear of the communal dog dish and opt to give your dog water from a known source.